-- From Chapter 3, you will discuss any ONE natural process and how it is now deemed a natural hazard by government agencies and insurance companies.
+- From Chapter 3, you will discuss any ONE natural process and how it is now deemed a natural hazard by governmental agencies and insurance companies.
 Focus on “people interacting with nature.”

-- Each essay must be typed and have a minimum length of one full page not counting the restated question and bibliography (1.5 line spacing with 1" margins).
-Maximum length is two pages.
-In the first sentence of each essay, you are to note the textbook edition and the chapter number and summarize the point being discussed.
-Document facts and opinions of others.
+Each essay must be typed and have a minimum length of one full page not counting the restated question (1.5 line spacing with 1" margins).
+Maximum length is two pages of text.
+Maps/illustrations and bibliographic entries are additional pages.

 Short and long essays will be returned ungraded, as will hand-written essays.